How to Revive a Dying Bromeliad

 Most bromeliad houseplants also have leaves that are shaped to funnel water into a central ‘well or ‘tank’ (an adaptation to collect rainfall whilst the bromeliad is off the ground) and thus should be watered by topping up the well so that there is water at all times and regular misting rather than watering the soil.

-If the well is dry the bromeliad leaves dry out, start curling, turn brown, and die back.
+If the well is dry, the bromeliad leaves dry out, start curling, turn brown, and die back.

 Bromeliads also thrive in bright, indirect light.

-If the room is too shaded then growth is usually poor whereas too much direct sunlight bleaches the leaves and can causes the tips or perhaps all of the leaf to turn brown and scorched or lose color and turn somewhat white.
+I find if the room is too shaded then growth is usually poor whereas too much direct sunlight bleaches the leaves and can causes the tips or perhaps all of the leaf to turn brown and scorched or lose color and turn somewhat white.

 Temperature…